LBHackney-IT/API-Playbook/docs/uptime_monitoring.md

 - Click on ** "Create Canary" ** , choose ** "Use a blueprint" ** and  ** "Heartbeat monitoring"** .

-- Give a name which makes it easily recognisable as whats it is (try and get the name of the API and the endpoint it's testing)
+- Give a name which makes it easily recognisable as whats it is (try and get the name of the API and the endpoint it's testing).

 ### Checking a 200 response

-TBC
+TBC.

 ### Altering the code to check a 404 is returned

-TBC
+TBC.

 ## More Information

 For more information, check out the [AWS documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_Create.html).

 </TextToSpeech>